What is the difference between “free” content and “open access” content?

 Yes, all of the new IEEE fully open access journals are compliant with funder mandates as all articles will be published under the Creative Commons Attribution License (CC BY) or the Creative Commons Attribution, NonCommercial, No Derivatives License (CCBY-NC-ND), enabling authors to retain copyright.

 Yes.
 All wholly-owned IEEE journals accept OA articles.
 Journals co-sponsored by IEEE and another organization accept OA content when both groups agree that the content is appropriate for the publication.

 Do IEEE magazines accept OA articles?

-At this time, only IEEE Robotics and Automation Magazine accepts OA content.
+Currently, IEEE Robotics and Automation Magazine and all IEEE Computer Society magazines accept OA content.

 How does an author select open access?

 Authors publishing in fully OA journals must confirm that they accept the OA terms and charges at submission.
 Authors publishing in hybrid journals will be able to select OA after acceptance, as part of the copyright transfer process.

 As of 1 January 2019, the article processing charge (APC) for hybrid journals is US$2,045.
 Some journals charge additional fees (e.g. overlength and color page charges).
 See individual journal author instructions for specific details.